gokalpates/OpenGL-Tutorials/README.md

 # OpenGL Tutorials
- OpenGL Tutorials from website learnopengl.com
+ Getting started with OpenGL Tutorials from website learnopengl.com

+ Note: Unfortunately in chapter 4-2.Uniforms source code is missing.